Are BCAAs vegan? My vegan BCAA powder recommendation

 Why are BCAAs for Vegans Important?

 It’s no secret that meat and some animal products contain all the essential amino acids, but this one-stop-shop definitely doesn’t mean they are the best or easiest way of getting protein (just the laziest, and least ethical).
-If you are looking to build muscle, or reduce post-workout muscle/mental fatigue then making sure you are getting enough BCAAs in your diet and recovery plan is important.
+If you are looking to build muscle, or reduce post-workout muscle/mental fatigue, then making sure you are getting enough BCAAs and all other essential nutrients in your diet and recovery plan is important.

-Also, it’s worth saying that this isn’t something that just vegan athletes need to think about, all athletes or people who work out can benefit from considering plant based BCAA when it comes to muscle health.
+Also, it’s worth saying that this isn’t something that just vegan athletes need to think about to reach their fitness goals — all athletes or people who work out can benefit from considering plant based BCAA when it comes to muscle health.

-There are two options when it comes to BCAA for vegans: making sure you eat a balanced diet and/or vegan BCAA powders or supplements.
-But before we get into the best vegan BCAA sources, we need to think about the best way to consume them.
+There are two options when it comes to BCAA for vegans: making sure you eat a balanced diet and/or vegan BCAA powders or nutritional supplements.
+And before you go out and buy just about any BCAA powder, beware that they are not all vegan.
+Indeed, BCAA powders are often made with keratin which is often sourced from human hair!
+What.
+So make sure you pick one that is clearly labeled as plant-based BCAAs.
+And before we get into the best vegan BCAA sources, we need to think about the best way to consume them.

 One influential review paper on supplementing BCAAs for muscle recovery and growth stresses ‘frequency, amount and duration’.
 Basically how often do you need to consume BCAAs (whether that’s BCAA powder vegan or otherwise), in what quantities and for how long.
 In short: frequently, a fair amount, but most significantly for a longer period of time.
 Large amounts at every meal for just one week will not bring you benefits, but if you make sure you get enough BCAAs regularly over the weeks, months and years you will reap their benefits.